vinuesa/get_phylomarkers/README.md

       * Parameters controlling filtering based on mean support values.
-      -m <real> min. average support value (0.7-0.8 are reasonable values) for trees to be selected [default: 0.75]
+      -m <real> min. average support value (0.7-0.8 are reasonable values) for trees/loci to be selected as informative [default: 0.75]

 ### iv) Evaluating the global molecular clock hypothesis.